johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 In this chart upvotes have a value of +1 and downvotes have a value of -1.
 All the right-wing users upvoted and all the left-wing users downvoted (as shown by the little ✕s).
-So the best fit is a line with a slope of +1: the more right-wing the user, the higher the probability of an upvote.
-The more left-wing, the higher the probability of a downvote.
+So the best fit is a line with a slope of approximately +1: the more right-wing the user, the higher the probability of an upvote, and the closer the predicted value is to 1.
+The more left-wing, the higher the probability of a downvote, and the closer the predicted value is to 0.

 Note that there are more right-wing users than left wing users, but it doesn't make a difference.
 Even if there were 100 right-wing users and 2 left-wing users, the slope of the best fit would be approximately the same.
 This is why bridge-based ranking does not favor the majority.